egblanco/inter-ai-ctive/README.md

 ## ✍ Technical Test for AI Chat Application - Frontend Developer Position

+# 👉 Objective:
+Develop a chat application that enables users to communicate with AI models in real-time.
+The application should be built using Next.js, TypeScript, and TailwindCSS.

 📝 Requirements:

   - ✅ Design a modern and user-friendly chat interface that includes a message area, user input box, and a space for AI responses.

-  - ✅Messages should include the sender's name, a timestamp, and support for both user and AI-generated messages.
+  - ✅ Messages should include the sender's name, a timestamp, and support for both user and AI-generated messages.

-  - ✅Use appropriate state management techniques (e.g., React Context or Zustand) to manage the state of the chat and user messages.
+  - ✅ Use appropriate state management techniques (e.g., React Context or Zustand) to manage the state of the chat and user messages.

-  - ✅Allow users to type messages in the text input area and implement a mechanism to submit messages when the user presses the Enter key.
+  - ✅ Allow users to type messages in the text input area and implement a mechanism to submit messages when the user presses the Enter key.

-  - ✅When the user sends a message, simulates an AI response and displays it in the chat, you can use mock data or integrate with a simple AI service (e.g., a mock API endpoint).
+  - ✅ When the user sends a message, simulates an AI response and displays it in the chat, you can use mock data or integrate with a simple AI service (e.g., a mock API endpoint).

-  - ✅Apply responsive styling to the chat interface to ensure a pleasant user experience on both desktop and mobile devices.
+  - ✅ Apply responsive styling to the chat interface to ensure a pleasant user experience on both desktop and mobile devices.

 ## Getting Started